Excel Cell Reference (Table of Contents)

 We can achieve this in two different ways:

 Here we physically write the formula to add the two cells B1 and B2 in B3.

-Or we could simply copy the formula from cell A3 and paste in cell B3 (it would work if we drag the formula from A3 to B3 also).
+Or we could simply copy the formula from cell A3 and paste it into cell B3 (it would work if we drag the formula from A3 to B3 also).

 What this means is that cell A3=A1+A2.
 When we copy A3 and move one cell to the right and paste it onto cell B3, the formula automatically adapts itself and changes to become B3=B1+B2.
 It applies the summation formula for B1 and B2 cells instead.

-Now, let’s look at yet another practical scenario which would make the concept quite clearly.
-Let us assume that we have a data set, which consists of the Unit Price of a product and the Quantity sold for each of them.
-Now our objective is to calculate the Sale Price, which can be described by the following formula:
+Now, let’s look at yet another practical scenario that would make the concept quite clearly.
+Let us assume that we have a data set consisting of the Unit Price of a product and the quantity sold for each of them.
+Now our objective is to calculate the Sale Price, which the following formula can describe:

 When we apply the formula, we get the following result for Product 1: